-During the year, NPDC demonstrated a high level of environmental performance and administrative performance in relation to the Okato landfill resource consents as defined in Section 1.1.4.
+Overall during the year, NPDC demonstrated a high level of environmental and administrative performance for the three landfills discussed in this report.

-For reference, in the 2019-2020 year, consent holders were found to achieve a high level of environmental performance and compliance for 81% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 17% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2020-2021 year, consent holders were found to achieve a high level of environmental performance and compliance for 86% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 11% of the consents, a good level of environmental performance and compliance was achieved.

-In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance is remained at a good or high level in the year under review.
+In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance has remained at a good or high level.

-This report includes recommendations for the 2020-2021 year.
+This report includes recommendations for the 2021-2022 year.